 Q: Can I do a private trip?

 A: Yes, you absolutely can.
-Before winter starts, you can claim any trip and make it private.
-Or, tell us what you want in your ideal trip.
-We can create your ideal trip for you, set you up with an amazing instructor, and we’ll be the point person for you and all your friends.
+Before winter starts, you can claim any trip dates and make it private.
+Or, tell us what you want in your ideal trip and we can create it for you.
+We’ll design an itinerary, set you up with an amazing instructor, and we’ll be the point person for you and all your friends to register.
 Send us an email to firstname.lastname@example.org and we’ll get your private trip started.

 Q: I’m trying to register online, but it won’t let me.
 What can I do?